slcas/heating_load_calculator/README.md

    After all rooms have been processed, the script prints a summary report that includes:

    - Transmission, ventilation, and total heating load for each room
+   - Required heating water flow rate for each room (in l/min)
-   - Total heating load for the entire building
+   - Total heating load for the entire building (in W and kW)

+---

 ## Configuration from JSON file